 As we rack up apps and files, logins and subscriptions, our digital spaces get as cluttered as that piled-up corner of the garage.
 Over time, our digital footprint expands and even clogs up the physical storage on our computers and other devices, as well as suck up our valuable time and energy sifting through endless icons and lists of files and programs.

-Getting the electronic clutter in check takes more than a one-time cleaning spree.
+Digital decluttering takes more than a one-time cleaning spree.
 It takes ongoing maintenance through a few basic routines.
 By following this digital housekeeping checklist on a regular basis, you can organize your electronic life and reduce your digital footprint now and into the future.
 You can also download this checklist for easy reference at the end of the article.

 Close unused accounts

-A great place to start is to deactivate online accounts that you don’t use.
+A great place to start digital decluttering is to deactivate online accounts that you don’t use.
 Data suggests that the average American has 150 online accounts.
 You may have a plethora of accounts you created for a specific purpose in the past but haven’t touched for a few years: old utilities accounts, former service providers, one-time online shopping sprees, tech tools and services, social media, and more.
 Think about accounts that became irrelevant because you changed jobs, moved to a different city or state, or stopped following a particular social media platform or activity.

 A quick web search for your name or username(s) is one way to see where you show up that you may have forgotten about.
 You can also search your email archives to find “welcome” emails from sites where you created accounts.
 These are all great opportunities to clean house.